itchy-o/rfid_experiment/README.md

 [NTAG21x](https://www.nxp.com/products/rfid-nfc/nfc-hf/ntag-for-tags-and-labels/ntag-213-215-216-nfc-forum-type-2-tag-compliant-ic-with-144-504-888-bytes-user-memory:NTAG213_215_216)
 series.
 We only require a tag's unique pre-programmed identifier, which is used to look up its physical location in a table.
-The table of tag locations is manually created when the array of tags is built.
+A table of tag coordinates must be manually created when a panel of tags is built; see tag_coords.py.
 We do not need any of the tag's memory, so the least-memory (thus hopefully cheapest?) of the NTAG21x tags is sufficient.

 Tags also vary in their physical size, thus the size of their antenna.
-The size of the antenna seems to directly affect the distance the sensor can read the tag.
+The size of the antenna probably affects the distance the sensor can read the tag.
 25mm circular tag stickers are common, and have been used in this testing.
 32mm tags have been seen for sale.
 There are "credit cards" with RFID circuitry embedded; the cards seem to have the largest antenna, and their solid plastic seems very durable.